jovotech/jovo-framework/docs/getting-started/installation/README.md

 ```

-## Build Your First Voice App
+## Upgrading

-To get started building voice apps with Jovo, take a look at the list of tutorials and courses [on GitHub](./tutorials.md '../learn') and on the [Jovo Website](https://www.jovo.tech/learn).
+If you want to upgrade your existing voice app that uses Jovo, take a look at the following guides:

-## Voice App Basics
+* [Upgrading](./upgrading.md './installation/upgrading'): General documentation about updating both the Jovo Framework and CLI.

-New to developing for voice platforms like Amazon Alexa and Google Assistant?
-Go to [ Voice App Basics](./voice-app-basics.md './voice-app-basics') to get an introduction to voice and language models.
+* [v1 Migration](./v1-migration.md './installation/v1-migration'): Learn how to migrate to Jovo `v2` from `v1`.

 <!--[metadata]: {"description": "Learn how to install the Jovo Framework and Jovo CLI to develop Cross-Platform Voice Apps for Alexa and Google Assistant", "route": "installation"}-->